iagoleal/iagoleal.github.io/content/posts/sample-distributions.md

 Considering we talked about symmetries, the most straightforward thing to do would be taking a look at the group of linear automorphisms that preserve the simplex.
-Unfortunately, it is too meager: no more than permutation matrices.
+Unfortunately, it is too meager: only permutation matrices and nothing more.
 In other words, the group of (linear) symmetries is just the --- no pun intended -- symmetric group on its vertices.

 $$ \mathrm{LinAut}(\Delta^N) \cong S_N. $$

-We would like to get a continuous group for our symmetries, nevertheless, but not all is lost.
+We would like to get a continuous group for our symmetries.
+Nevertheless, not all is lost!
 The thing is: a full-on group was just too much to ask for.
 Instead, the _monoid_ of linear transformations that preserve the simplex will attend our needs much better than that symmetry group.